 Document Description Pennine invitation to tender Formal letter inviting industry to participate in the Pennine pathfinder tender Pennine 2024 Tender information pack This document contains the high-level information needed to participate in the Pennines and Northern England high voltage tender.
 Pennine tender submission proforma Excel file which must be used by tender participants to submit their solutions to NGESO.
 All green fields must be completed for the submission to be compliant with the tender rules.
 Pennine DRC data template Excel file which must be completed by tender participants connecting to the Transmission Network.
-All SPD data should be submitted as minimum.
+All SPD data should be submitted as a minimum.
 Pennine reactive service agreement Static Reactive Power Service Market Agreement for the Pennine region Pennine pathfinder connections review scope This document summarises the assessments that will be undertaken by the TO and DNOs to ensure that proposed solutions can safely connect to their networks.
 Pennine effectiveness factor assessment methodology This documents summarises the approach we use to allow a fair comparison of the reactive power that can be provided by all potential options.
 Pennine commercial assessment methodology Document which sets out the approach we intend to take in assessing options submitted to manage voltage.
 The aim is to ensure all the voltage requirements in the defined regions are met at the lowest cost to consumers.
 Pennine FAQs A set of anticipated questions from industry which will be updated with questions submitted by industry Enquiry form for use of National Grid land This form should be completed and submitted to NGESO to request information on NGET operational land Pennine Appendix - contract declaration A form that providers must sign to say that they accept the Contract Terms, no later than the date of commercial submission 15 November 2021 Pennine Appendix - feedback template Opportunity for participants to feedback on the tender process and principles, including standard contract terms, using the template provided Pennine proforma appendix This will be published by in due course and will include opportunity to submit additional supporting technical and commercial information.
-It will also include a programme capability document which must be completed by all participants
+Pennine Programme Capability This includes Questionnaire Excel spreadsheet; Confidentiality agreement; Non-Collusion agreement, Instructions PDF.

-All these document are available on the tender webpage - www.nationalgrideso.com/transmission-constraint-management?market-information
+These documents are available on the tender webpage - www.nationalgrideso.com/transmission-constraint-management?market-information, except the Programme Capability Questionnaire Excel spreadsheet, Confidentiality and Non-Collusion agreements.
+These are available on request via Pennine mailbox nationalgrideso.